Lt. Hedglin's Crew

 Sgt.
 James Lascu, Jr., Radio Operator (KIA); Sgt.
 Stanley E. Lyttle, Tail Gunner (KIA); Sgt.
 Walter F. Williams, Jr., Waist Gunner (POW); Sgt.
 William O. Francisco, Waist Gunner (POW); Sgt.
 George M. Richardson, Ball Turret Gunner (KIA)

 Front Row - Left to Right

 Ritzy Blitz Factoid - Ritzy Blitz went MIA on 11 January 1944 during the Oschersleben Raid.
 Twila Harper supplied the photograph of the crew.
-She is the half sister of Stanley Lyttle, who was the tail gunner on Ritzy Blitz.
+She is the half sister of Sgt.
+Stanley Lyttle, who was the Tail Gunner on Ritzy Blitz.

-Email from Margaret Ann Wolf Harris (DEC 2013), daughter of Sgt.
+From an email from Margaret Ann Wolf Harris (December 2013), daughter of Sgt.
 Cody Wolf: